 A good cleaning schedule will help you keep things manageable by cleaning a bit on a regular basis instead of letting things get out of hand.
-This free printable chore list template for cleaning a home will keep your home clean with minimum effort.
+This free printable cleaning checklist will keep your home clean with minimum effort.

 We offer many more free chore chart printables on this site.